 And with these last two images ends my trip in Ireland.

 Ireland for some aspect is a bit similar to Sardinia, but I've noticed that the Irelands are more respectful about the environment.
 Even if I've stayed only five days, I've never seen rubbish: no paper in roads, no plastic in countrysides, no cars-parts abandoned who knows where, and so on.
 But in Ireland go many tourists every year, like Sardinia, but in Sardinia we have a lot of rubbish in our countrysides, or in our roads, and very often Sardinian people complain about tourists, saying that they're the guilty of the rubbish.
 But I live here and I see every day that this problem is a local problem, I mean it's a cultural problem.
 The Sardinian are the first to throw away the rubbish everywhere, instead to use the proper containers.
-I don't think that a tourist come here to abandon a washing-machine somewhere or and old tire on the side of some path.
-But I see that very often every time a go out to take some picture of our Nature, nature that we're destroying day after day.
+I don't think that a tourist comes here to abandon a washing-machine somewhere or and old tire on the side of some path.
+But I see that very often every time a go out to take some pictures of our Nature, nature that we're destroying day after day.

 It should the case to stop complaining and to start to work for protecting this world, for protecting animals and plants, and not to burn woods, how often happens.